jjchavanne/prisma-cloud-learn-labs/labs/cwp/Spring4Shell_Attack_&_Protect.md

         - `docker kill <ID>`
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`
     - You should see a message that Image is blocked by your policy.
+ 4. OPTIONAL - Prevent Container from running that fails Compliance Rule
+    - Enable policy
- 4. OPTIONAL - Prevent Running Container not from Trusted Registry/Repo/Image
+ 5. OPTIONAL - Prevent Running Container not from Trusted Registry/Repo/Image
     - Navigate to **Compute > Defend > Compliance > Trusted Images**
     - Enable your policy
     - Try creating a new container `docker run --rm -p 80:8080 vuln_app_app`